apigee/apigee-smartdocs-maven-plugin/samples/Drupal10/README.md

 # Samples

 ## Prerequisites (Developer Portal setup)
-- This sample is for **Drupal 8 version of Developer portal**.
+- This sample is for **Drupal 10 version of Developer portal**.
 The version of the plugin used in the pom **should be 2.x**
 - If you are using Drupal 7 version of Developer portal, please follow the instructions [here](https://github.com/apigee/apigee-smartdocs-maven-plugin/tree/master/samples/Drupal7)
 - To utilize this example, you will need a working developer portal instance with the [API Docs](https://www.drupal.org/docs/8/modules/apigee-api-catalog/expose-rest-apis-to-interact-with-api-docs#s-prerequisites) installed and enabled.
 That module will expose endpoints for use by the SmartDocs Maven Plugin.
-- For Apigee API Catalog 1.x module, use version 2.0.1 (Apigee API Catalog 1.x will be deprecated)
+- For Apigee API Catalog 1.x module, use version 2.0.1 (Apigee API Catalog 1.x which is already deprecated)
 ```xml
 <plugin>
   <groupId>com.apigee.smartdocs.config</groupId>